jamiewinder/mobx-bind/README.md

 ## Principles:

 A 'model' is your data representation of a object, which typically contains MobX-observable properties.

 An 'entity' is something that is derived from your models, or more typically collections of your models.

+A 'lifecycle' is a description of how an entity is created, updated by a model, and destroyed.

 ## Use Case: Google Maps